 Online and Distance Advising

-We recommend that you meet with your advisor over Zoom during the 2021 Winter/Spring Advising and Registration cycle.
+We recommend that you have advising meetings over Zoom.
 Faculty and advising staff are equipped to advise you in preparation for online registration.
 Plan to meet with your advisor during your assigned advising week and make sure you know your registration day.
 Communicate with your advisor ahead of time and give yourself enough time to prepare well ahead of your appointment.

 How to Prepare for your Appointment

 In the days leading up to your advising appointment, start jotting down some questions to ask your advisor about topics such as fulfilling major requirements, prerequisites, class times, or questions about what you might do in a certain class next semester.
 Remember that you can register for both Winter and Spring simultaneously.

 - Start by gathering your educational plan and reviewing requirements in the catalog corresponding to your catalog year.